o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--thomas-jefferson-university/index.md

 * Front End Web Development
 * Interactive Design
 * Web and Multimedia Design

-## Companies
-Recent graduates have found themselves in creative positions at a diverse range of companies from small to medium businesses and larger companies such as Comcast Interactive Media, QVC, Disney ABC Television Group, SAP, and NBCUniversal.
-Many graduates also find themselves seeking a fast-paced career in an agency environment.
-Rosetta, Digitas Health, Night Kitchen Media, Red Tettemer, AYC Media and Razorfish are just a few of the notable agencies where Jefferson graduates have expanded their professional careers.

 ---
 # Social Handles of the program